Energy agency: Global oil supply jumps, sending prices lower

 The agency said that lower prices "are clearly a benefit to consumers," especially those in developing countries who are seeing higher fuel prices due to weak national currencies.
 Oil is priced in dollars and the U.S. currency has been strong of late.

-The report authors warned that although the market seems more relaxed than a few weeks ago, rising stocks should be "welcomed as a form of insurance" against volatile market events.
+The report authors warned that although the market seems more relaxed than a few weeks ago, rising stocks should be "welcomed as a form of insurance" against unpredictable market events.
 The report notes that "the United States remains committed to reducing Iranian oil exports to zero from the 1.8 million barrels per day seen today."

 There were also concerns about the stability of production in Nigeria, Libya, and Venezuela, while a tanker collision in Norwegian waters, though modest in impact, "is another reminder of the vulnerability of the system to accidents."